dogoncouch/siemstress/README.md

 `siemquery` terminal output does not show all attributes.
 To view all attributes, including the extended attributes parsed by helpers, use the `--json` option to store the output in a JSON file.
 This can also be useful for data visualization and manipulation using programs like Jupyter.
 ![JSON file screenshot](https://github.com/dogoncouch/siemstress/blob/master/doc/images/events-json.png)

-#### Design principals
-Siemstress is designed to parse data, and organize it into prioritized, manageable streams of relevant information.
-One of the goals is to remain as simple as possible.
-Parsing data from specific applications is left to user configurable parse helpers, and user interfaces beyond the command line are left to other programs.

-Siemstress was originally designed as a basis for artificial intelligence research, and has since been used for network security, physical security, and data collection.

 #### The future
-Siemstress is still under development.
-In the future, it will include more rule types, state tables, and a more streamlined process for starting and stopping all of its services.
-It may include an optional web interface, but the intention is to stay UI agnostic.
+Siemstress is still in the early stages of development.
+In the future, it will include more rule types, state tables, host tables, and a more streamlined process for starting and stopping all of its services.
+It may include an optional web interface, but the intention is to remain UI agnostic.
+Any interface beyond the command line will be part of a separate package.

 ## Installing

 See the latest instructions on the [releases page](https://github.com/dogoncouch/siemstress/releases).

 ### Database Setup
 siemstress is developed and tested using MariaDB as an SQL server.
+Refer to instructions for installing MariaDB on your operating system or distribution.
 You will need to create a database, and a user with permissions on it.

 ### Config
 The default siemstress config file location is `/etc/siemstress/db.conf` (`config/db.conf` if working in the repository).
-This file contains information needed to connect to the database.
+This file contains information needed to connect to the database, and should be updated with the proper server location, credentials, and database instance name.

 There is also a section config file in the same directory called `sections.conf` that contains information about tables.
+This file needs more documentation.

 ## Tools